Jayden-boop/WRO-2025/README.md

 1. **Print 3D parts**
    - Retrieve STL files found in the `models` folder
-   - Print parts on any accesible supported 3D printer
+   - Print parts on any accessible supported 3D printer
 2. **Prepare the main chassis baseplate**
    - Ensure all mounting points are clear of support material
    - Test fit all major components before permanent installation
 3. **Install rear gearbox assembly**
    - Position K989 rear gearbox in chassis mounting location
    - Secure using double-sided tape for primary attachment
-   - Screw in K989 body mounting holes into front gearbox
+   - Screw in the K989 body mounting holes into the front gearbox
    - Install custom 3D-printed platform holders onto K989 body mounting points
 4. **Install custom front gearbox housing**
-   - Mount front gearbox assembly to chassis front section
+   - Mount the front gearbox assembly to the chassis front section
    - Ensure proper alignment with steering geometry
    - Secure with double-sided tape
-   - Screw in K989 wheel connector parts from stock front gearbox
+   - Screw in the K989 wheel connector parts from the stock front gearbox
-   - Screw in custom wheel holder piece to ensure optimal clearance between ground and chassis
+   - Screw in the custom wheel holder piece to ensure optimal clearance between the ground and the chassis

 ### Step 2: Platform and Electronics Mounting

 1. **Install main electronics platform**
    - Align platform with front and rear mounting points
-   - Insert platform into custom holders through designed holes
+   - Insert the platform into the custom holders through the designed holes
-   - Verify platform is level and secure
+   - Verify the platform is level and secure
 2. **Mount Raspberry Pi 5 and expansion board**
-   - Align Raspberry Pi with integrated mounting pins on platform
+   - Align the Raspberry Pi with the integrated mounting pins on the platform
    - Press Pi onto pins through standard mounting holes
-   - Install expansion board using same pin mounting method
+   - Install the expansion board using the same pin mounting method
    - Ensure both boards are seated securely
    - Connect two USBC ports of the boards
-   - Connect one USBC port of the expansion board with a USBA port of the raspberry pi
+   - Connect one USBC port of the expansion board with a USB-A port of the Raspberry Pi
 3. **Install LiPo battery**
    - Place rectangular LiPo battery on its side (long edge down)
-   - Position between platform sidewalls for friction fit
+   - Position between platform sidewalls for a friction fit
    - Verify battery is held securely by platform walls

 ### Step 3: Sensor Integration

 1. **Mount LD19 D500 LIDAR**
-   - Position LIDAR on custom holder piece
+   - Position LIDAR on the custom holder piece
-   - Attach holder piece to platform using double-sided tape
+   - Attach the holder piece to the platform using double-sided tape
-   - Ensure LIDAR is parallel to ground plane
+   - Ensure LIDAR is parallel to the ground plane
    - Verify rotation clearance and mounting stability
 2. **Install camera mount tower**
-   - Position camera mount at rear of platform
+   - Position the camera mount at the rear of the platform
-   - Insert rectangular mounting beams into platform holes for friction fit
+   - Insert rectangular mounting beams into platform holes for a friction fit
    - Verify tower is vertical and stable
    - Test camera field of view clearance
 3. **Mount Pi Camera**
-   - Install Pi Camera in fixed mount position on tower using double sided tape
+   - Install Pi Camera in fixed mount position on tower using double-sided tape
-   - Connect CSI ribbon cable to Raspberry Pi
+   - Connect the CSI ribbon cable to the Raspberry Pi
    - Route cable carefully to avoid interference with moving parts
    - Verify camera orientation and focus adjustment

 ### Step 4: Drive System Integration

 1. **Install Furitek Micro Komodo and ESC**
-   - Mount Furitek Micro Komodo controller to custom motor mount
+   - Mount the Furitek Micro Komodo controller to the custom motor mount
-   - Connect drive motor to controller
+   - Connect the drive motor to the controller
-   - Install FURITEK LIZARD Pro ESC between controller and expansion board
+   - Install FURITEK LIZARD Pro ESC between the controller and the expansion board
-   - Secure all components with appropriate mounting method
+   - Secure all components with an appropriate mounting method
 2. **Connect drive system wiring**
-   - Connect ESC to expansion board using PWM signal pins
+   - Connect the ESC to the expansion board using the PWM signal pins
-   - Ensure proper power distribution from battery
+   - Ensure proper power distribution from the battery
    - Verify all electrical connections are secure
-   - Use FURITEK app to calibrate motor
+   - Use the FURITEK app to calibrate the motor

 ### Step 5: Custom Steering System Assembly

 1. **Install steering servo**
-   - Mount steering servo in designated chassis location using double sided tape
+   - Mount the steering servo in the designated chassis location using double-sided tape
-   - Connect servo to expansion board using PWM pins
+   - Connect the servo to the expansion board using the PWM pins
    - Verify servo movement range and centering
 2. **Assemble steering linkage**
    - Attach K989 steering rod to servo horn
-   - Connect custom track rod with ball joints to steering rod
+   - Connect the custom track rod with ball joints to the steering rod
    - Install ball joint connections to front wheel assemblies
    - Verify Ackermann steering geometry implementation
-   - Test steering range - track rod should contact front gearbox at maximum turns
+   - Test steering range - track rod should contact the front gearbox at maximum turns
 3. **Verify steering operation**
    - Check full steering range without binding
    - Ensure proper return to center position